I remember December 3, 2009, like it was yesterday. It was a pivotal moment in my life, but at the time, I didn’t realize that.

 - The visitor then clicks on an affiliate link, which redirects the visitor to the merchant’s website.

-- On the merchant’s site, the visitor then performs the desired conversion.
+- On the merchant’s site, the visitor then performs the desired event.

-- The affiliate is credited for the conversion.
+- The affiliate is credited for the event.

 The Tech Behind Affiliate Marketing